-Installation sites in Germany
+Scheme of a floating macrophyte island

 ABOUT THE PROJECT

-This factsheet has been created by the LiveLagoons project.
-The aim of this three year project is to improve water quality using floating wetlands and to help create bathing conditions inside the South Baltic lagoons, where algal blooms and sediment resuspension prevent recreational bathing.
+The aim of this three years project is to improve water quality using floating wetlands and to create bathing conditions inside the South Baltic lagoons by reducing algal blooms and sediment resuspension.
 Coastal municipalities are supported by our project experts to find the best installation sites for the floating wetlands in order to maximize nutrient removal, gain additional aesthetic benefits to boost tourism and prevent spatial conflicts of use.
 Cross-border co-operation along the South Baltic coast will allow us to test both technological and socio-economical methodologies in different environments.
 LiveLagoons is supported by the Interreg South Baltic Programme 2014-2020 and co-financed by the European Regional Development Fund.

 Lead partner:

 Klaipeda University (Lithuania)

 Contact: Dr. Arturas Razinkovas-Baziukas

 Project partners:

 EUCC - The Coastal Union Germany e.V.
+(Germany)

-(Germany) IBW PAN - Institute Of Hydro-Engineering Of The Polish Academy Of Sciences (Poland) Curonian Spit National Park (Lithuania) www.balticlagoons.net/livelagoons
+IBW PAN - Institute Of Hydro-Engineering Of The Polish Academy Of Sciences (Poland)

+Curonian Spit National Park (Libuania)